polyseam/cndi/README.md

 The first step in the lifecycle is to initialize the CNDI project.
 Because CNDI's mechanics are based on the GitOps workflow, we should initialize a Git repository before we do anything else.

-The best way to do this as a GitHub user is to install the [gh cli](https://cli.github.com), and we'll use this tool a bit later too for managing secrets.
+The best way to create a repo this as a GitHub user is to install the [gh cli](https://cli.github.com), and we'll use this tool a bit later too for managing secrets.

 ```bash
 gh repo create cndi-example --private --clone && cd cndi-example
 ```

 Now that we have a Git repository, we can initialize a new CNDI project.

-We can do this in 2 different ways, either by using the interactive CLI, or by writing or forking a "cndi_config" file you got from someone else, named `cndi_config.yaml` or `cndi_config.jsonc`.

-**interactive mode**

 The best way to get started if you are new to CNDI is to use the interactive cli, so let's look at that first.